sethvan/createProject/README.md

 # createProject: my personalized C++ template

-The *createProject* software creates a barebone boiler-plate directory for a small to medium-sized CPP project on Unix-based systems.
+The *createProject* software creates a barebone boiler-plate directory for a small to medium-sized C++ project on Unix-like systems, particularly GNU/Linux.

 ### Installation

-The *createProject* software is installed per-user (can't be installed globally) and only works on POSIX-compatible systems, particularly Linux distros.
+The *createProject* software is installed per-user and can't be installed globally.

 1. Install gcc, cmake, git, and g++: (on Debian and derivatives) `apt install gcc cmake git g++`
 1. cd to your home directory: `cd ~`